arackaf/micro-graphql-react/readme.md

 A light (3.4K min+gzip) and simple solution for painlessly connecting your React components to a GraphQL endpoint.

-Wrapped components maintain a basic client-side cache of your query history.
-The cache is LRU with a default size of 10, and stored at the level of the specific query, not the GraphQL type.
-As your instances mount and unmount, and update, the cache will be checked for existing results to matching queries, and will be used if found.
-This project is intended to be small and simple, and, unlike other GraphQL libraries, allow you to cache at the Service Worker level, discussed below.

-Queries are fetched via HTTP GET, so while the client-side caching is not nearly as robust as Apollo's, you can set up a Service Worker to cache results there; Google's Workbox, or sw-toolbox make this easy.
+Queries are fetched via HTTP GET, so while the client-side caching is in some ways not as robust as Apollo's, you can set up a Service Worker to cache results there; Google's Workbox, or sw-toolbox make this easy.

+**Live Demo**

+To see a live demo of this library managing GraphQL requests, check out this [Code Sandbox](https://codesandbox.io/s/l2z74x2687)

 **A note on cache invalidation**

 This library will not automatically add metadata requests to your query, and attempt to update your cached results.
 The reason, quite simply, is because this is a hard problem, and no existing library handles it completely.
 Rather than try to solve this, you're given some simple primitives which will allow you to specify how given mutations should affect cached results.
 It's slightly more work, but it allows you to tailer your solution to your app's precise needs, and, given the predictable, standard nature of GraphQL results, composes well.
 Of course you can just turn client-side caching off, and run a network request each time, which, if you have a Service Worker set up, may not be too bad at all.
-This is all explained at length, below.
+This is all explained at length below.

 For more information on the difficulties of GraphQL caching, see [this explanation](./readme-cache.md)